Malayappa Swami: Order

-In the evening, the Lord and consorts are taken outside the temple as part of the Sahasra Deepalankarana Seva where he is entertained with vedic hyms and annamaya sankirtanas.
-This is followed by procession on the 4 mada streets surrounding the temple before the lord is taken back into the temple, in time for the ratripuja (night puja).
+Weekly sevas

-Weekly sevasVisesha Puja is performed on Mondays when the 'Chaturdasa kalasa visesha puja' (14 kalasas special puja) is performed to the Lord through the utsava murti.
+Visesha Puja is performed on Mondays when the 'Chaturdasa kalasa visesha puja' (14 kalasas special puja) is performed to the Lord through the utsava murti.
 During the Sahasra Kalabhishekam puja, abhishekam is performed to Bhoga Srinivasa, Malayappa swami and Visvaksena.

 Annual services and festivals

 During the Teppōtsavam festival, the idol of Malayappa Swami along with his consorts are worshipped in the Swami Pushkarini (The Holy Lake adjoining the temple) when the Lord is taken to a float constructed in the lake and worshipped during Phalguna Pournami.
 Abhideyaka Abhishekam is performed every year in the month of Jyesta (July) to protect the idols from damage during processions and other events.
 The festival lasts for three days with the deities adorned Vajrakavacham (armour studded with diamonds), Mutyalakavacham (armour studded with pearls) and svarnakavacham (armour of gold) for these days.
 During Padmavathi Parainayam celebrated in May, the wedding of Lord Srinivasa and the Goddess Padmavathi is celebrated in the Narayanagiri gardens for three days.
 During the three days, Malayappa swami arrives on Gaja (Elephant), Asva (Horse) and Garuda (Eagle) vehicles while Sridevi and Bhudevi arrive in separate palanquins.
 After the Kalyānōtsavam (The commemoration of the weddings of Malayappa Swami), and cultural performances, the idols are taken back to the temple.
 Pushpa Pallaki festival is celebrated in July at the start of financial year for the lord with the idols taken in procession on a richly decorated floral palanquin.

 The idol are taken in procession on various vehicles during the annual Tirumala Brahmotsavam celebrations.